The duration of caffeine withdrawal symptoms vary from person to person, but caffeine withdrawal usually lasts at least

 If you regularly consume caffeine, caffeine withdrawal will likely affect you at some point.
 The more caffeine you drink, generally the worse the withdrawal experience is.

-Surprisingly, habitual consumption of even just one small cup of coffee per day can produce withdrawal symptoms.
+Habitual consumption of even just one small cup of coffee per day can produce withdrawal symptoms.

 Caffeine is a psychoactive stimulant that decreases drowsiness by blocking adenosine receptors.
 Adenosine is a neurotransmitter connected to the body’s sleep-wake processes.
 By blocking the receptors, caffeine can allow a person to experience a temporary, improved feeling of wakefulness.

-Common caffeine withdrawal symptoms can include:
+Common caffeine withdrawal symptoms include:

 - cognitive effects